National Geographic – A Great Brand Experience?

-The greatest brands are characterised by high awareness, a clear and distinctive image, an ability to evoke a strong rational and emotional bond with audiences, stretch into new markets as well as change with the times.
-With the opening of its new London store, The National Geographic Society has set a new high standard for great brand experiences.
+The greatest brands have high awareness and a clear and distinctive image.
+Also an ability to evoke a strong rational and emotional bond with audiences, stretch into new markets as well as change with the times.
+With the opening of its new London store, The National Geographic Society delivered a great brand experience.

 The National Geographic Society

 The first brand extension, National Geographic magazine appeared in 1888.
-With its articles on geography, science, world history and current events, dramatic photographs from around the world, and trademarked yellow border, it has become an icon of our times.
+Then with its articles on geography, science, world history and current events, dramatic photographs from around the world, and trademarked yellow border, it became an icon of our times.
 Also a coffee table essential for the chattering classes.

 In June 1985, National Geographic chose a close-up of an ‘Afghan girl’ as the cover photo for an article on the refugee crisis in Afghanistan.